4 considerations when buying a critical illness plan

 1. How much is enough?

 The amount you need is dependent on your monthly living expenses.
-As a rule of thumb, experts recommend covering a minimum of 60 months, as this is roughly the amount of time the average person would need to recuperate from a critical illness.
+As a rule of thumb, LIA recommends getting enough coverage for the duration of the assumed recovery period of 5 years3, as this is roughly the amount of time the average person would need to recuperate from a critical illness.
 The types of illness and treatment matter too.
 Some illnesses, like cardiovascular diseases and cancer and their treatment options involved, may require longer recovery periods.

 3. Does your family have a history?